 The three core quality criteria of security metrics are correctness, measurability, and meaningfulness.
 These criteria are crucial for security metrics measurements and their practical application.
-To ensure the correctness of the security metrics a well-established and systematic development methodology is required that includes validity and reliability analysis; measurability of the security metrics can be improved by continuous development of an efficient and relevant measurement framework for the system under evaluation \cite{savola2011visualization}.
+To ensure the correctness of the security metrics, a well-established and systematic development methodology is required, which includes validity and reliability analysis; measurability of the security metrics can be improved by continuous development of an efficient and relevant measurement framework for the system under evaluation \cite{savola2011visualization}.
 Moreover, the simplicity and reliability of the metrics are also essential to make the security assurance methodology more robust.
 It enables a fast and objective evaluation of a system's security assurance level. \cite{ouedraogo2009risk}.
-In the literature, several works have been done on methods and quality parameters of security metrics as shown in Fig. 4 and as follows
+Several works have been done in the literature on methods and quality parameters of security metrics, as shown in Table 3, Fig. 7 and Fig. 8.